skckompella/autosuggest/README.md

 ## Discussion
 Like I mention earlier, I was strongly against using a fully generated prediction given that the challenge expects full sentences to be perdicted.
 If I were to do it in a fully generative manner, I would train a LSTM/GRU language and generate entire sentence using beam search.

-I was pleasantly surprised how well the retrieval based model worked.
-I wanted to improve word predictions using suffix trees but normal lookup itself was sufficiently fast.
+I was pleasantly surprised how well the retrieval based model worked and reinforced my belief that ML model was not really required for this problem.
 However, I feel the model can be improved by using a  LSTM based word prediction and then a retrieval based sentence suggestion.

+Also, I wanted to improve word predictions using suffix trees but normal lookup itself was sufficiently fast.
+This might be required if there are a lot more words.

 Currently, the model ranks suggestions based on number of hits.
 If given the time, I want to implement a context based ranking model.
 I would essentially use a dual LSTM to encode the customer input and agent inputs separately and train a fully connected ranker.
 This should give pretty good results.